karthikngrepo/StockDetailsScraper/README.md

 # Stock Scraper

-Stock scraper is a project to scrape the indian stock market information to get a  single papge view of basic stats around all the listed socks in BSE
+Stock scraper is a project to scrape the indian stock market information to get a single page view of basic stats around all the listed socks in BSE or if need be in NSE

 ## Installation